-- the employer has, within 10 days of the day on which he becomes aware of the alleged misconduct, notified the worker of the charge made against the worker; - (b) the worker has been afforded an opportunity to answer any charge made against him in relation to his alleged misconduct; - (c) the worker has been given at least 7 days' notice to answer any charge made against him; - (d) the employer cannot, in good faith, take any other course of action; and - (e) the termination is effected not later than 7 days after the worker has answered the charge made against him, or where the charge is subject of an oral hearing, after the completion of such hearing. - (4) Before a charge of alleged misconduct is levelled against a worker, an employer may carry out an investigation into all the circumstances of the case and the period specified in subsection (2)(a)(i), (b)(i) or (3)(a) shall not commence to run until the completion of the investigation.
+- (i) the employer has, within 10 days of the day on which he becomes aware of the alleged misconduct, notified the worker of the charge made against the worker; - (ii) the worker has been afforded an opportunity to answer any charge made against him in relation to his alleged misconduct; - (iii) the worker has been given at least 7 days' notice to answer any charge made against him; - (iv) the employer cannot in good faith take any other course of action; and - (v) the termination is effected not later than 7 days after the worker has answered the charge made against him, or where the charge is subject of an oral hearing, after the completion of such hearing; - (b) unless where an alleged misconduct is the subject of criminal proceedings - (i) the employer, has within 10 days of the day on which he becomes aware of the conviction of the worker by the Court of first instance, notified the worker of the charge made against the worker; - (ii) the employer has afforded the worker an opportunity to answer any charge made against him in relation to his alleged misconduct; - (iii) the worker has been given at least 7 days' notice to answer the charge made against him; and - (iv) the termination is effected within 7 days of the completion of the hearing specified in subparagraph (ii); - (c) in cases not covered by paragraph (a) or (b) unless the termination is effected within 7 days of the day the employer becomes aware of the misconduct. - (3) Before a charge of alleged misconduct is levelled against a worker, an employer may carry out an investigation into all the circumstances of the case and the period specified in subsection (2)(a)(i) or (b)(i) shall not commence to run until the completion of the investigation.

-(5) Where an investigation carried out under subsection (4) discloses a suspected misconduct, the employer may formulate a charge against the worker.

-(6) Where the employer decides to hold a disciplinary hearing, he shall, at the request of the worker, provide him with such information or documents as may be relevant to the charge.

-(7) No employer shall terminate a worker's agreement for reasons related to the worker's poor performance, unless -

-- the worker has been afforded an opportunity to answer any charge related to the alleged poor performance made against him; - (b) the worker has been given at least 7 days' notice to answer any charge made against him; - (c) he cannot, in good faith, take any other course of action; - (d) the termination is effected within 7 days of the completion of the hearing under paragraph (a).

-(8) Where the opportunity afforded to a worker to answer any charge made against him under subsection (2)(a)(ii), (b)(ii), (3)(b) or (7)(a) is the subject of a disciplinary hearing, he may have the assistance of -

-- (a) a representative of a trade union or a legal representative, or both; or - (b) an officer, where he is not assisted as specified in paragraph (a).

-(9) The worker and the employer may, during disciplinary hearing referred to in subsection (8), negotiate for the payment of a compensation to promote a settlement.

-(10) Any written statement acknowledging guilt by a worker obtained at the instance of his employer shall not be admissible as evidence before a disciplinary hearing, or any authority or any Court.
-(11) An employer shall, within 7 days of the receipt of a written request, give a copy of the minutes of proceedings of the disciplinary hearing -
+- (4) Where an investigation carried out under subsection (3) discloses a suspected misconduct, the employer may formulate a charge against the worker. - (5) Where the employer decides to hold a disciplinary hearing, he shall, at the request of the worker, provide him with such information or documents as may be relevant to the charge. - (6) No employer shall terminate a worker's agreement for reasons related to the worker's poor performance, unless - (a) the worker has been afforded an opportunity to answer any charge related to the alleged poor performance made against him; - (b) the worker has been given at least 7 days' notice to answer any charge made against him; - (c) he cannot, in good faith, take any other course of action; - (d) the termination is effected within 7 days of the completion of the hearing under paragraph (a). - (7) Where the opportunity afforded to a worker to answer any charge made against him under subsection (2)(a)(ii) or (b)(ii) or (6)(a) is the subject of a disciplinary hearing, he may have the assistance of - (a) a representative of a trade union or a legal representative, or both; or - (b) an officer, where he is not assisted as specified in paragraph (a). - (8) The worker and the employer may, during disciplinary hearing referred to in subsection (7), negotiate for the payment of a compensation to promote a settlement. - (9) Any written statement acknowledging guilt by a worker obtained at the instance of his employer shall not be admissible as evidence before a disciplinary hearing, or any authority or any Court.